 - Encourage managers to learn and care about their employees’ career goals.

-- Help managers keep an eye out for cross-training or development opportunities with interdepartmental manager meetings.
+- Help managers watch for cross-training or development opportunities with interdepartmental manager meetings.

-- Make sure new job opportunities are publicized within the organization and celebrate employee development.
+- Ensure new job opportunities are publicized within the organization and celebrate employee development.

 - Incentivize managers for the growth of their employees, even if it results in transitions across teams.